Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudasset-v1/readme.md

 await gapi.client.cloudasset.searchAllIamPolicies({ scope: "scope",  });

 /*
-Searches all Cloud resources within the specified scope, such as a project, folder, or organization.
+Searches all Google Cloud resources within the specified scope, such as a project, folder, or organization.
 The caller must be granted the `cloudasset.assets.searchAllResources` permission on the desired scope, otherwise the request will be rejected.
 */
 await gapi.client.cloudasset.searchAllResources({ scope: "scope",  });
 ```